AlbertoBasalo/aidd/generators/3-api-developer.instructions.md

 - Use eager loading or lazy loading of relationships as appropriate for each use case.

 Remember to always refer back to the user stories and domain model when making decisions about the API design and implementation.
 If any discrepancies or questions arise, seek clarification before proceeding.

-Remember to always refer back to the user stories, domain model, and DDL schema when implementing the services and database operations.
-If any discrepancies or questions arise, seek clarification before proceeding.